MirrorNetworking/Mirror/README.md

 If you are still using UNET and want to switch to Mirror, you should check out our [Migration Guide](https://github.com/vis2k/Mirror/blob/mirror/migration.md).
 Don't panic, it's very easy and won't take more than 5 minutes.

 ## Example Projects
-We are building several easy to understand example projects that we will add here soon.
+Download Mirror from the [Asset Store](https://www.assetstore.unity3d.com/#!/content/129321), we have several small example projects included.

 For a fully polished complete project example, consider [uMMORPG](https://www.assetstore.unity3d.com/#!/content/51212) or [uSurvival](https://www.assetstore.unity3d.com/#!/content/95015).